Migrating your files and folders from an old Mac to a new one is not that hard.

 You restart your new Mac from zero by:

 1. Boot your Mac to MacOS Recovery Mode.

-Or On an Intel based Mac, power on your Mac and straight away hold down the command key while pressing the letter R.
+Or On an Intel based Mac.
+Power on your Intel Mac and straight away hold down the command key while pressing the letter R.

 2. Type in your administrator account user name and put in the user password.